t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 ## Operational Challenges {#sec5-3}

 After the bootstrapping phase, the system enters the operational phase.
 During the operational phase, things can use the state information created during the bootstrapping phase in order to exchange information securely.
 In this section, we discuss the security challenges during the operational phase.
 Note that many of the challenges discussed in {{sec5-1}} apply during the operational phase.

 ### Group Membership and Security {#sec5-3-1}

 Group key negotiation is an important security service for IoT communication patterns in which a thing sends some data to multiple things or data flows from multiple things towards a thing.
 All discussed protocols only cover unicast communication and therefore, do not focus on group-key establishment.
 This applies in particular to (D)TLS and IKEv2.
 Thus, a solution is required in this area.
 A potential solution might be to use the Diffie-Hellman keys -- that are used in IKEv2 and HIP to setup a secure unicast link -- for group Diffie-Hellman key-negotiations.
 However, Diffie-Hellman is a relatively heavy solution, especially if the group is large.

 Symmetric and asymmetric keys can be used in group communication.
 Asymmetric keys have the advantage that they can provide source authentication.
 However, doing broadcast encryption with a single public/private key pair is also not feasible.
 Although a single symmetric key can be used to encrypt the communication or compute a message authentication code, it has inherent risks since the capture of a single node can compromise the key shared throughout the network.
 The usage of symmetric-keys also does not provide source authentication.
 Another factor to consider is that asymmetric cryptography is  more resource-intensive than symmetric key solutions.
 Thus, the security risks and performance trade-offs of applying either symmetric or asymmetric keys to a given IoT use case need to be well-analyzed according to risk and usability assessments. {{ID-multicast}} is looking at a combination of symmetric (for encryption) and asymmetric (for authentication) in the same packet.

 Conceptually, solutions that provide secure group communication at the network layer (IPsec/IKEv2, HIP/Diet HIP) may have an advantage in terms of the cryptographic overhead when compared to application-focused security solutions (TLS/ DTLS).
 This is due to the fact that application-focused solutions require cryptographic operations per group application, whereas network layer approaches may allow sharing secure group associations between multiple applications (for example, for neighbor discovery and routing or service discovery).
 Hence, implementing shared features lower in the communication stack can avoid redundant security measures.
 However, it is important to note that sharing security contexts among different applications involves potential security threats, e.g., if one of the applications is malicious and monitors exchanged messages or injects fake messages.
 In the case of OSCORE, it provides security for CoAP group communication as defined in RFC7390, i.e., based on multicast IP.
 If the same security association is reused for each application, then this solution does not seem to have more cryptographic overhead compared to IPsec.

 Several group key solutions have been developed by the MSEC working group {{WG-MSEC}} of the IETF.
 The MIKEY architecture {{RFC4738}} is one example.
 While these solutions are specifically tailored for multicast and group broadcast applications in the Internet, they should also be considered as candidate solutions for group key agreement in IoT.
 The MIKEY architecture for example describes a coordinator entity that disseminates symmetric keys over pair-wise end-to-end secured channels.
 However, such a centralized approach may not be applicable in a distributed IoT environment, where the choice of one or several coordinators and the management of the group key is not trivial.

 ### Mobility and IP Network Dynamics {#sec5-3-2}

 It is expected that many things (for example, wearable sensors, and user devices) will be mobile in the sense that they are attached to different networks during the lifetime of a security association.
 Built-in mobility signaling can greatly reduce the overhead of the cryptographic protocols because unnecessary and costly re-establishments of the session (possibly including handshake and key agreement) can be avoided.
 IKEv2 supports host mobility with the MOBIKE {{RFC4555}} and {{RFC4621}} extension.
 MOBIKE refrains from applying heavyweight cryptographic extensions for mobility.
 However, MOBIKE mandates the use of IPsec tunnel mode which requires the transmission of an additional IP header in each packet.

 HIP offers a simple yet effective mobility management by allowing hosts to signal changes to their associations {{RFC8046}}.
 However, slight adjustments might be necessary to reduce the cryptographic costs, for example, by making the public-key signatures in the mobility messages optional.
 Diet HIP does not define mobility yet but it is sufficiently similar to HIP and can use the same mechanisms.
-TLS and DTLS do not have native mobility support, however, work on DTLS mobility exists in the form of an Internet draft {{ID-Williams}}.
+DTLS has some mobility support by relying on a connection ID (CID).
+This approach supports all functionality that previous works attempted to achieve (e.g., {{ID-Williams}}) except sending the updated location.
 The specific need for IP-layer mobility mainly depends on the scenario in which the nodes operate.
 In many cases, mobility supported by means of a mobile gateway may suffice to enable mobile IoT networks, such as body sensor networks.
 Using message based application-layer security solutions such as OSCORE {{ID-OSCORE}} can also alleviate the problem of re-establishing lower-layer sessions for mobile nodes.

 ## Secure software update and cryptographic agility {#sec5-4}